asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 *> S3 is an "object storage" <*
 *> EFS is a "file storage"   <*

+**S3 PUT/PUTS/DELETE request rate**
+- Amazon S3 automatically scales to high request rates.
+For example, your application can achieve at least 3500 PUT/POST/DELETE and 5500 GET requests _per second per prefix_ in a bucket.
+There are no limits to the number of prefixes in a bucket.

+**Possible Event Notifications available for S3 buckets**
+- SNS
+- SQS
+- Lambda

+### Amazon S3 Standard - Infrequent Access (Standard - IA) ###
+- Used for data that is accessed less frequently
+- Rapid access
+- Ideally for long-term storage, backup, and storage for disaster recovery
+- Low Latency & High Throughput
+- Reduced Redundancy Storage (RRS)

 **IAM-AMI**
 - IAM is not az specific, they are valid across entire account.